egeny/fabuloos-website/documentation/api/init.md

 Calling this method on an existing instance will reset it.

 {% alert info %}
-Usually you don't have to call this method.
+Usually you don’t have to call this method.
 {% endalert %}

 ## Example: